Entire home

 Things to know:

 You should bring your own food and anything you’d like to drink besides water.
 Pretty much everything else is here.
 It’s 17 miles from Moab and it will take most a little over an hour.
-Take the road between the side by side rental place and McDonalds.
-At stop sign go straight.
-River on right.
-Black top ends.
-Follow signs that say Hurrah Pass.
 You don't normally need four wheel drive but you should have at least six inches of ground clearance.
 Without it your vehicle and Mother Earth may have occasional inappropriate relationships.
 If height is an issue you will have lots of issues up and down Hurrah Pass.
-We are 2.7 miles down Hurrah.
-Turn right at Base Camp sign and the first left will take you to the lodge.

 Things are not static.
 They don’t stay the same all the time.
 The road changes, a rock falls down, there is a rain storm, anything can change the road.
 It may be fine in the morning and deteriorate in the afternoon, for multiple reasons.
 I mention the beach, but sometimes I don’t have one during snow melt and slightly after and the locations of the beach could change.
 In June and early July generally we have mosquitoes but hardly got any this year depending on the high water mark.
 We have a Milky Way most nights but in December and January it’s more difficult to see than in mid summer.
-I have side by sides for guests to use but sometimes they break and go in the shop at the same time so I might not have one while you are here.
+I have a six seater side by side for guests to use but sometimes it breaks and goes in the shop so I might not have one while you are here but that's pretty rare.
 I feed critters at night on the front porch of the lodge.
 Some nights some critters don’t come or they take a long time to come.
 I have no control over who shows up when.
 Kobae usually hangs out on the porch in March, April, May, and early June.
 Once it gets hot he retreats in his hole and I generally only see him once a day when he comes out to eat until end of August and then he’ll want to go hiking every day, for miles.
 He’s not here from mid November thru late February when he goes to San Diego for the winter.
+He's a snowbird.

 Languages: